go140point6/casinocoin/README.md

  - 30 second block time targets
  - ~63 million total coins
  - new digishield difficulty retargetting system (from block 445000)
- - 50 coins per block, permanent reduction to 10 cons per block after block 575000
+ - 50 coins per block, permanent reduction to 10 coins per block after block 575000
  - fair launch, absolutely no premine

 Casinocoin Mailing Lists
 ========================

-If you operate a pool or service that relies on Casinocoin wallets, please subscribe to the "Csinocoin Development" mailing list for notifications of client updates, hardforks,or other issues that may impact you.
+If you operate a pool or service that relies on CasinoCoin wallets, please subscribe to the "CasinoCoin Development" mailing list for notifications of client updates, hardforks,or other issues that may impact you.

- - Casinocoin Development mailing list subscription form: http://eepurl.com/WGcoP
+ - CasinoCoin Development mailing list subscription form: http://eepurl.com/WGcoP

-If you are a community mber interested in more general announcements related to Casinocoin, please subscribe to the "Casinocoin Announcements" mailing list.
+If you are a community mber interested in more general announcements related to Casinocoin, please subscribe to the "CasinoCoin Announcements" mailing list.

- - Casinocoin Announcements mailing list subscription form: http://eepurl.com/WGeu1
+ - CasinoCoin Announcements mailing list subscription form: http://eepurl.com/WGeu1